 - Ideation: All companies want better ideas, but managing them and prioritizing them is what is difficult.
 A product manager handles ideation: the process of coming up with, developing and curating various new ideas.
 They decide which ideas need to be actual features of the product.

 - Go to market: The product manager makes the decisions about when the product is ready to go to market and how that will happen.
 The PM needs to provide support to the entities and organizations that will bring the product to market.
 This will involve working closely with marketing and sales staff.

 Product managers often work in technology-related companies, as well as pharmaceutical and medical device companies.
 As of 2017, the cities with the most job openings for product managers are:

 - San Jose

 How to Become

-Many product managers have a bachelor’s degree in marketing or business, as well as an MBA in general business or marketing.
+Many product managers have a bachelor’s degree in marketing or bachelors degree in business, as well as an MBA in general business or marketing.
 Others have a background in computer science, economics or business, or a combination.
 Having a good mix of technical and liberal arts skills is often very important.

 Many business professionals want to become product managers.
 But it is important to understand that one generally does not become a product manager as soon as you graduate from college.
 Being a product manager at a large company is a very important position that requires a good deal of work and experience to achieve.
 Most product managers have several years of experience in their industry and/or that specific company.